 There’s an area that I didn’t talk about in the chapter: relationship marketing.
 You’ve seen things about this.
 It’s the sales funnel where you give a freebie in order to introduce yourself to a potential customer and slowly build a relationship with that customer.
 It’s also part of the reader magnet marketing plans.

 Starting this January 2021, I’ll be putting on virtual workshops on this marketing planning plug-n-play, where you’ll not only leave with valuable information but also a marketing plan you can do.
-If you’re interested in what I’ll be covering and what it’ll cost, just reply to this email!
-I’ll also be sending out emails soon about it.

 You choose your goal by narrowing down what you’re targeting from the strategies.
 So if you’re going to target the purchasing decision process and want to help customers in the evaluation stage, you may offer a free chapter of a book or a free sample or a free session.
 That way the potential customer or client can see if they like what you have to offer.
 To pick a goal, you pick a specific part of the strategy.
 When you write up your goal, you’ll want to make sure that it is countable.
 So if you’re targeting the evaluation stage, your goal may be: get 10 downloads of my free eBook this month.
 That way you can tell if your marketing campaign was successful or not.